Blog

 5 Questions to Ask the 10th IT Staffing Firm that Calls You Today

-by Kristen Long on April 4, 2017
+by Resource 1 on April 4, 2017

 We have talked recently about the challenges facing executive leaders, especially the rapidly evolving landscape of technology.
 Every IT initiative, from cybersecurity and compliance to big data and business intelligence, has a wider impact on the entire enterprise.
 There is no question that you have a major responsibility to analyze, strategize, execute and communicate these changes to the whole organization.
 It can be an overwhelming job that stretches the boundaries of regular office hours.
 You are busy!
 So why bother responding to the countless calls and messages you receive daily from sales reps and recruiters who are all looking for more of your time?